tiagomartins-threesigma/SINFO2023FRI4STARKs/README.md

-# SINFO 2023 FRI 4 STARKs
-For the StarkExpress: STARK 101 Workshop at SINFO
+# StarkExpress: STARK 101 Workshop at SINFO
 Time: 28th of February of 2023 at 17:30 GMT (duration 90 minutes)
 Place: Room 1